dmarcus-wire/datasci-tfx-sepsis/README.md

 Goal: Goal:  Demonstrate MLOps Lifecycle automation using the scenario of predicting patient at-risk of sepsis based on patient data

+“MLOps is a practice for collaboration and communication between data scientists and operations professionals to help manage production ML lifecycle.”

+“Similar to the DevOps or DataOps approaches, MLOps looks to increase automation and improve the quality of production ML while also focusing on business and regulatory requirements.”

 ![MLOps Demo Flow](docs/ds-mlops-demo-flow.png)

 **Phase 1: Train (baseline)**